-This article became so popular among Beyond Grad readers that I wrote an FAQ-style Part 2 – Why Indian Immigrants Should Move To Canada
+This article became very popular among Beyond Grad readers so I have written an FAQ-style Part 2 – Why Indian Immigrants Should Move To Canada as well.

 Over 80,685 Indians were awarded a Canadian Permanent Residence (PR) in 2019.

 Among them, many were like us, moving from the US to Canada.

 Michigan had been home to us for the last 10 years, and we would have loved to stay.
 But the US green card system is at an almost stand-still for Indian Immigrants.

 From the latest estimates, it would take an Indian “advance degree holder or exceptional ability” person 55 years to get a green card.

 55 YEARS!
 I will be 88 years old!

 On the other hand, we got a Candian PR in less than 6 months after we qualified.
 A PR card is a Candian equivalent to the US green card in terms of rights.